Antoinette Donnelly: Advice columns

-Just as columnists like Ann Landers and Abigail Van Buren would do later, "Doris Blake" had single issue booklets available to female readers who provided a self-addressed stamped envelope, ranging from Getting and Keeping Boys Interested to What About Petting? to How to Be Happy Though Married.
-She also served as a co-editor of the short-lived The Woman's Almanac.
-Donnelly retired from the Daily News at the end of 1962 and died in Greenwich, Connecticut, on November 15, 1964.
+In 1941, Life magazine reported that Donnelly received 200,000 letters each year and had a staff of five to respond to them with "harsh, uncomforting words of bleak good sense".
+Just as future advice columnists Ann Landers and Abigail Van Buren of "Dear Abby" would do, she mailed booklets to female readers who provided a self-addressed stamped envelope.
+These booklets ranged from Getting and Keeping Boys Interested to What About Petting? to How to Be Happy Though Married.
+Donnelly also served as a co-editor of the short-lived The Woman's Almanac.
+One column that addressed weight loss in men and women prompted 10,000 letters from readers to the New York Daily News alone.